lubomilko/blocky/doc/src/intro.rst

         | generated content |
         +-------------------+

-The template and input data can be external (i.e., suitable input files) or they can be a part of the filling script itself.
+The template and input data can be external (i.e., in suitable input files) or they can be a part of the filling script itself.

-**No custom template engine language is used**.
-The filling logic is controlled purely by Python using a few methods from the blocky module.
+The filling logic is controlled purely by Python using the blocky module.
+No custom template engine language is used